 Central to the film’s narrative, the ring serves as Bond’s wedding band to Tracy, and features the words “All the Time in the World” spelled out in gold—a motif which runs throughout the film, and is incidentally also the theme tune to the film, sung by Louis Armstrong.
 In a tragically ironic plot device, newly-married Tracy Bond is murdered by Blofeld’s assassins at the end of the film, and the final moments of the film are 007 sobbing the ring’s fateful words “there’s no need to hurry, we have all the time in the world” as he cradles her lifeless body.

 In becoming more human, Bond paid the ultimate price.
 Bond is never again seen distraught in the subsequent films, instead falling foul of the bawdy attitudes of the 1970s, the violent action tropes of the late 80s, and glamour of the millennium-era.

 This de Temple ring is a piece of cinematic history, as although you only live twice, Bond has only been married once.
-Perhaps the world’s best-loved spy will find romance again in the upcoming Daniel Craig blockbuster, but it is unlikely to be as tragic a story as told of James and Tracy in On Her Majesty’s Secret Service.
+In the latest James Bond file, the line "We have all the time in the world" of course proved to be extremely poignant.

 In recent editions, the modern Bond has built a shell of disdain and cynicism, off-hand remarks and distracting quips, and has set the tone for the next one to come along to take up the PPK and the Aston Martin with aplomb.
 But if Bond does let someone in, it isn’t likely we’ll see the same level of genuine sadness, as the despair, portrayed by Lazenby in the final moments of the film.